eblume/TyperAssistant/README.md

 is not yet cost optimized**, and in some edge cases might result in some bad behavior - no guards exist against overuse of the paid assistant api features, for instance during automated testing.

-Use the TyperAssistant classs to create an assistant using OpenAI's [assistant API](https://platform.openai.com/docs/api-reference/assistants).
+Use the TyperAssistant class to create an assistant using OpenAI's [assistant API](https://platform.openai.com/docs/api-reference/assistants).
 You can set various attributes like the `name` of the command to create (default `'ask'`), the name of your app (by default, detected from typer and sys.argv[0]), or the assistant instructions (a default instruction is provided that works well.)